Manitoba Provincial Road 212

-Provincial Road 212 (PR 212) is a provincial road in the Canadian province of Manitoba.
+Provincial Road 212 (PR 212) is a north-south provincial road in the Canadian province of Manitoba, connecting East Selkirk with Cooks Creek.
+Within East Selkirk, between PR 204 and PR 508, PR 212 forms part of the La Vérendrye Trail.
+Though following a straighter and less direct route, PR 212 follow the general course of Cooks Creek for the majority of its length.

 Route description

 PR 212 begins at PR 204 between Selkirk and East Selkirk and heads east through East Selkirk to Provincial Trunk Highway 59 (PTH 59).
 From PTH 59, it continues east and then turns south to PTH 44.
 From PTH 44, it heads south through Cooks Creek before ending at PR 213 (Garven Road).
 PR 212 is a paved highway west of PTH 59 and south of PTH 44.
 The remainder is a gravel road.

 Along PR 212 near Cooks Creek is the Immaculate Conception Ukrainian Catholic Church, a Provincial Heritage Site.